sjasace/sasa8784-tracker/README.md

 I also combined the calendar and the home page on to the main single page architecture, with a scroll to get to the calendar.
 ![longhomepageview](https://github.com/sjasace/sasa8784-tracker/assets/128760072/57294200-bfbb-4f82-a073-6c1fb55392bf)

+As per the feed

 **Improvements**

-**Lessons learned **
+The functionality is definitely what needs to be improved on here, the **Lessons learned **

 The main lesson learned here was to make functionality a first priority and to do all of that frist before making it look as desired with the SCSS.
 I tried to juggle both at the same time and it only hindered my prototype, rendering it without proper functionality.
 If I had implemented all the moving parts and then styled it, I would have gotten much closer to the desired final product.
 It was not a lack of skill, but a lack of poor planning that caused me to be left with a shell of a web app.